At a glance: Set up the reports you'll receive from the Data Clean Room (DCR).

 - This can be any name that will help you identify the report within the AppsFlyer DCR platform.

 - Important!
-Ensure that the source name is different all other sources in your account or you will not be able to save the report.
+Ensure that the report name is different all other reports in your account or you will not be able to save the report.

 - Report name requirements:

 (0-9), cannot be the first character of a name

 (-), cannot be the first character of a name

 - Once a report has been saved, the report name cannot be edited without recreating the report.

 Custom sources: When defining report structure, you can elect to use data from any of the sources you have set up.
 You must select at least one of your sources.